JackManu/refactoring/README.md

+Notes from me:

+updated a lot of div tags to use more appropriate/specific ones. added an ID to a tag to fix the broken link. updated css classes to avoid having to maintain duplicate functionality.
+added title.
+there are comments in the html and css files that detail these changes

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.